Does initiating medication-assisted treatment in the emergency room result in better outcomes?

 In a subgroup analysis, patients who went to the emergency department specifically seeking treatment had similar rates of engagement as the full sample, suggesting that this initial motivation did not impact their outcome at 30 days.

-While all three strategies went beyond the current standard of emergency department care, the results support emergency department (ED)-initiated buprenorphine-naloxone treatment as the most effective means of intervention.
+While all three strategies went beyond the current standard of emergency department care, the results support emergency department-initiated buprenorphine-naloxone treatment as the most effective means of intervention.

 The window of time between referral and appointment attendance may result in loss of motivation to stop using opioids and provides more opportunity for a patient to experience consequences of drug use (e.g., overdose or incarceration).

 A strength of this intervention is the reduction in time from screening to initiation of care.
 Despite an RA’s best efforts, referring a patient to care is unlikely to have an impact until the patient arrives at the scheduled appointment and formally begins treatment.
-By initiating medication assisted treatment (MAT) the same day as screening, patients begin the recovery process sooner.
+By initiating MAT the same day as screening, patients begin the recovery process sooner.

-- Additionally, ED physicians need to undergo training to be able to prescribe buprenorphine in order for this intervention to be implemented.
+- Additionally, emergency department physicians need to undergo training to be able to prescribe buprenorphine in order for this intervention to be implemented.

 Since all services were provided to patients free-of-charge, it is unknown how cost or lack of insurance may deter patients from taking advantage of similar programs that cannot provide free services.
-Cost-effectiveness analyses of this intervention would also provide information needed to determine if this type of emergency department (ED)-initiated buprenorphine is likely to be adopted and implemented.
+Cost-effectiveness analyses of this intervention would also provide information needed to determine if this type of emergency department-initiated buprenorphine treatment is likely to be adopted and implemented.

-- For scientists: Similar studies should be performed in other emergency departments (EDs) to see if the results are replicated.
-Studies with longer periods of follow-up are also needed to evaluate long-term impact of ED-facilitated engagement in care on substance use outcomes.
+- For scientists: Similar studies should be performed in other emergency departments to see if the results are replicated.
+Studies with longer periods of follow-up are also needed to evaluate long-term impact of emergency department-facilitated engagement in care on substance use outcomes.
 Cost-effectiveness analyses are needed to strengthen the evidence for scaling up this sort of intervention.

-- For policy makers: While current evidence is compelling, replication of results is needed to support widespread implementation of emergency department (ED)-initiated buprenorphine.
+- For policy makers: While current evidence is compelling, replication of results is needed to support widespread implementation of emergency department-initiated buprenorphine.
 Given opioid-related overdose and mortality risks, this appears to be an important intervention worthy of funding in the future.

 D’Onofrio, G., O’Connor, P. G., Pantalon, M. V., Chawarski, M. C., Busch, S. H., Owens, P. H., . . .
 Fiellin, D. A. (2015).
 Emergency department-initiated buprenorphine/naloxone treatment for opioid dependence: a randomized clinical trial.
 JAMA, 313(16), 1636-1644. doi: 10.1001/jama.2015.3474